-Tipton, a Republican, was the representative for Illinois's 13th congressional district from 1877 to 1879.
+Tipton was the representative for Illinois’s 13th congressional district and was a Republican.
+He served from 1877 to 1879.

 From Oct 1877 to Mar 1879, Tipton missed 148 of 377 roll call votes, which is 39.3%.
 This is much worse than the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.